jostosh/deeprl/README.md

 [this repo](github.com/jostosh/siswslayer).

 ### Spatial softmax and what-and-where architectures
-These architectures use spatial softmax layers.
-Generally performs worse than the default A3C architecture.
+These architectures use spatial softmax layers, which are taken from [(Levine et al. 2015)](https://arxiv.org/pdf/1504.00702.pdf).
+They generally perform worse than the default A3C architecture.
 The video below demonstrates a trained spatial softmax agent on Pong:

 [![A3CSS on Pong](https://img.youtube.com/vi/m4RcohCW4t4/0.jpg)](https://www.youtube.com/watch?v=m4RcohCW4t4)